hannahblo/Posets_Optimizers/README.md

 ## Explanation of all the produced plots
 Running the code results in some automatically generated pdf/tex/jpeg files.
 They all start with an initial that indicates which calculation they belong to:
 - DeepOPS
-- MOEA (Multi-Objective Evolutionary Algoritms)
+- MOEA (Multi-Objective Evolutionary Algoritms).
-- BBOB_dim_2 (analysis restricted to test functions with dimension 2)
+- BBOB_dim_2 (analysis restricted to test functions with dimension 2).
-- BBOB_dim_all (analysis on all dimensions of the test functions)
+- BBOB_dim_all (analysis on all dimensions of the test functions).

 The resulting files are as follows (note that the first page of the file is often blank)
 - ..._all_observed.pdf: plots all observed performance orders